HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 Two things jump out in this chart: 1C-Bitrix and Pixnet, which are CMSs and would have an enormous proportion of their websites ceasing to pass the CWV assessment with INP.
 Pixnet stands to lose 86% of its websites, down from 98% to 13%!
 The passing rate for 1C-Bitrix would fall from 79% to 40%, a difference of 39%.

 11% of websites using the React framework would no longer pass CWV.
-Wix, which is now <a hreflang="en" href="./cms#most-popular-cmss">the second most popular CMS</a>, uses React.
+Wix, which is now [the second most popular CMS](./cms#most-popular-cmss), uses React.
 15% of its websites would not have "good" CWV.
 Proportionally though, there would still be more Wix websites passing CWV than React websites overall, at 24% and 19% respectively, but INP would narrow that gap.

 WordPress is the most popular technology in the list and 6% of its 2.3 million websites would no longer have "good" CWV.
 Its passing rate would fall from 30% to 24%.